How to receive international payments as a freelancer in India (2026 guide)

 Your ideal setup depends on three things: how much you earn, who your clients are, and how much compliance complexity you want to handle.

-If you earn under ₹50,000 per month internationally and have just 1–2 clients, PayPal or Payoneer works fine.
+If you earn under ₹50,000 per month internationally and have just 1–2 clients, PayPal or Payoneer can still work as starter options if simplicity matters more than cost.
 The fees are higher, but the simplicity and client familiarity have real value at this stage.

 If you earn ₹50,000–3 lakh per month with 3–5 regular clients, a multi-currency account becomes the clear winner.
 The fee savings compound quickly — potentially ₹1.5–3 lakh per year — and you get better control over currency conversion timing.